Is Rusting Iron a Chemical Reaction? A Complete Explanation

 Chemical Change vs. Physical Change: Why the Distinction Matters

 This distinction has practical implications.
-But physical changes like bending or cutting metal can often be reversed, while chemical changes like rusting permanently alter the material.
+Even so, physical changes like bending or cutting metal can often be reversed, while chemical changes like rusting permanently alter the material.
 Engineers and materials scientists must account for chemical reactions like corrosion when designing structures, which is why they often apply protective coatings or use rust-resistant alloys.

 Frequently Asked Questions